 Below is a fun video from the ’97 Mercedes Championship.
 First reaction… Mike Tirico!
 Second, check out the #TourSauce from Tiger right off the bat.

 - Be prepared to hear a lot of Hawaiian music, shots of the Pacific Ocean, and cutaways to para gliders, beach goers, and jet skiers.
 Remember that the Golf Channel doesn’t have a whole lot of shots to show you, so there will be a plethora of less than stellar shots, a long with a lot of air time to fill.
 Whenever the first announcer “apologizes” for the weather you’re experiencing back east, finish your drink.
+And if I were to put a drinking game together for this week, it would obviously include “every time a golf writer tweets something to try to make you jealous that they’re in Hawaii” but for safety reasons I’m not going to do that.

 - If you have any ideas of stuff you want to see in previews, send them our way.
 The previews are actually a lot harder to do than they seem, and can get boring, so we’re up for more ideas on what you guys wanna see.